-The current report is the deliverable D5.3, which comprises the first version of the D^2EPC Pilot Planning and Setup.
-The aim of this document is to provide a thorough description of the current status of the pilot sites and identify the necessary actions to ensure their alignment with the expected deployment of the business scenarios and the corresponding use cases.
+The current report (D5.7) comprises the second and final version of the D^2EPC Pilot Planning and Setup.
+The aim of this document is to provide a thorough description of the status of the pilot sites concerning the demonstration of the D^2EPC solution and present the necessary actions taken, which preceded the deployment of the business scenarios and the corresponding use cases.
 The deliverable also outlines the business mapping upon the project's pilots, describing the involved stakeholders.

 A thorough analysis of the six pilot sites is carried out.
 The buildings' physical topology and enclosing envelope are studied, along with the installed equipment, which constitute an important data source for the necessary calculations for the asset-based and the operational-based EPC.
-The level of detail provided for each building element depends on the amount of information available from the sites.
+This information, which was also included in the first version of the deliverable, is now updated with the final details for each case study.

 Additionally, an assessment of the buildings concerning the up-to-date EPC rating and the SRI score is documented.
-This process reveals the current buildings' condition in terms of energy efficiency and smart readiness and will serve as a comparison base to evaluate the expected impact of the pilot sites' activities within the project.
-The same assessment is planned to be performed at the end of the project and to be included in the second version of this deliverable.
+This process revealed the current buildings' condition in terms of energy efficiency and smart readiness and served as a comparison base to evaluate the results that the D^2EPC tools produced.

-Finally, a summary of the case studies is provided, pinpointing the anticipated risks concerning the pilot sites and accompanied with the proposed mitigation actions.
+Finally, a summary of the case studies is provided, pinpointing the anticipated risks as well as any issues that occurred during their preparation and the corresponding mitigation actions that were performed.

-The second and final version of this deliverable, which is due M36 of the project, is expected to present the final status of the pilot sites, including any changes that have been applied in between, and also confirm the completion of the actions necessary to finalize the deployment of the D^2EPC platform.
+This final version of the deliverable presents the final status of the pilot sites, including any changes that have been applied towards successfully finalizing the deployment of the D^2EPC solution and concluding the work under T5.2.